wolfgangasdf/oruxtool/README.md

 # Oruxtool

-is a tool to access the [oruxmaps](http://oruxmaps.com) database.
-It can't do much currently; I made it public due to the lack of any program like this.
-Current/possible future functionalities:
+Is a tool to access the [oruxmaps](http://oruxmaps.com) database.
+It can't do very much currently, I made it public due to the lack of any program like this.
+Current functionalities:

 * Uses Java 8 and runs on Mac, Windows, Linux.
-* select a track and display on geotiff background map
+* Browse by oruxmaps track-folder (or show all)
-* browse by oxusmaps folders TODO
+* Load geotiff background map (see below)
-* move tracks around folders TODO
+* Draw a track (or all) on the map

 Import / export possibilities:

-* mass GPX/KML/KMZ export TODO
+* Export selected/all tracks to a GPX file.

 ### How to use ###